TheTessaMurphy/TheTessaMurphy.github.io/How to Create Express App.md

  `file` is the JSON file you will be writing to.

 I've documented the code so you can see each step in context.
 Essentially, the method reads, updates, and writes to the JSON file.
-But if that file doesn't exist, an error is thrown when it tries to read the file.
-So, first you check to see if the file exists.
+But first you check to see if the file exists, because an error is thrown if it doesn't exist and needs to be handledm as you'll see in the code above..

 if the file doesn't exist, then `newString` is written to the JSON file.